Advertisement

 ADVERTISEMENT

-• Service history: A vehicle history report includes a history of any service performed on the vehicle.
-This could include oil changes, fluid checks, and brake pad replacements.
+• Service history: A vehicle history report includes a history of any services performed on the vehicle.
+This could include oil changes, fluid checks, and more.

 • Odometer reading: A vehicle history report can be used to determine how many miles are actually on a car even if it doesn't match up with the odometer reading provided by the seller or displayed by other sources.